 Variable pay compensation is an incentive to increase performance, because employees know that if they don’t reach their quota or complete their goals, they will not receive the additional income.
 Getting their full paycheck is contingent upon certain behaviors, which are well within their control.

 In fact, setting up sales commission structures strategically can motivate sales reps to achieve and exceed their quotas (which is a win-win for everyone).
-Ultimately, your incentive compensation should follow the ABCs of compensation planning—be Aligned with sales roles, Based on company culture, and Cultivated to drive the right sales behaviors.
+Ultimately, your incentive pay plan should follow the ABCs of compensation planning—be Aligned with sales roles, Based on company culture, and Cultivated to drive the right sales behaviors.

 This is why, when designed effectively, incentive compensation is so successful.
 Employees know that if they reach a certain goal, they will be paid accordingly.
 Paying sales people quarterly bonuses dramatically improves on both the motivation of reps and the company’s ability to reach all of its goals.